-Identity theft protection services can provide the help you need if your data has been compromised.
+The best identity theft protection services can provide the help you need if your data is compromised.
 These services monitor your personal information, credit files and the web, alerting you to any suspicious or fraudulent activity.
-They can also contact credit bureaus, banks and creditors on your behalf and assist you in restoring your identity if it becomes necessary.
+Identity theft protection services can also contact credit bureaus, banks and creditors on your behalf and assist you in restoring your identity, if necessary.

-Read on to learn more about the best identity theft protection services of April 2022.
+Read on to learn more about identity theft protection and our picks for the best ID theft protection services of October 2022.

 Our Top Picks for the Best Identity Theft Protection